TrivadisPF/platys-modern-data-platform/tutorials/iot-vehicle-tracking/README.md

 EMIT CHANGES;
 ```

-To check that the refined topic does in fact hold Avro formatted data, let's just do a normal kcat on the `truck_position_refined` topic
+To check that the refined topic does in fact hold Avro formatted data, let's just do a normal kcat on the `vehicle_tracking_refined` topic

 ``` bash
 docker exec -ti kcat kcat -b kafka-1 -t vehicle_tracking_refined